VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 cd VSR_seq2seq_Transformer_with_phonemes_LRW1000
 python train.py
 ```
-The "VSR_visual_frontend_pretraining_on_LRW_LRW1000_classify" refers to the work which is a 1500-classes classifying task.
+The "VSR_visual_frontend_pretraining_on_LRW_LRW1000_classify" refers to the work which is a 1500-classes classifying task based on the mixtures of all the word labels in LRW and LRW-1000.
 ```
 cd VSR_visual_frontend_pretraining_on_LRW_LRW1000_classify
 python train.py
 ```
-In SBL_MLR ("SBL_Multilingual_Lip_reading"), for training stage, we can run the codes as follows:
+In SBL_MLR ("SBL_Multilingual_Lip_reading"), for training stage, we can run the codes directly as follows:
 ```
 cd SBL_Multilingual_Lip_Reading/
 step 1: set teach_forcing_rate=0.5--> python train.py
 step 2: set teach_forcing_rate=0.1--> python train.py
 ```
 However, the above direct method will cost us much time for coverging.
-So, here, we suggest the following three stages to accelerate the training process:
+So, here, we also suggest another training method, including three stages to accelerate the training process:
-* Stage 1: We pretrained the encoder part
+* Stage 1: Pretraining the encoder part
-(including the visual-frontend and the transformer encoder) by a 1500 classes classifying task as follows.
+(including the visual-frontend and the transformer encoder) by a 1500-class classification task as follows.
 ```
 cd VSR_visual_frontend_pretraining_on_LRW_LRW1000_classify
 python train.py
 ```
-* Stage 2: With the pretrained encoder model by stage 1 as the initialized encoder, we went on training the SBL model.
+* Stage 2: With the pretrained encoder model obtained at stage 1 as the initialized encoder, the SBL model can be trained further to learn the decoder part.
 Loading the pretrained encoder part model, and fixing it.
 In this stage, we mainly trained the
 SBL transformer decoder.
 ```